dlee533/just-the-docs/index.md

 ## Is This Guide For You
+If you are:
-This document is for intermediate Python developers looking to automate development process by utilizing functions provided by PyCharm IDE.
+<li>an intermediate Python developer looking to automate development process,</li>
+<li>exploring functions supported by PyCharm,</li>
+<li>know how to write Python's unittest framework, and </li>

-Specifically, the developer must know the basics of how version control through Git and GitHub works.
-The developer should know the steps involved, including adding, committing, and pushing the files.
+<li>know the basics of version control with Git and GitHub.</li>

-The developers must also know how to write tests using Python's unittest framework.
-Unittest is a Python's unit test framework based on Java's JUnit unit test framework.

 ## Software Versions
+This guide uses PyCharm version 2019.4.4 for Window, and Python 3.8.2.

+For download of PyCharm, download it <a href="https://www.jetbrains.com/pycharm/download/#section=windows">here</a>.

+For Python 3.7.4, download it <a href="https://www.python.org/downloads/">here</a>.

 ## Prerequisites

+To follow along with this document, you will need the following:
+<li>64-bit versions of Microsoft Windows 10, 8, 7,</li>
+<li>PyCharm Professional version 2019.4.4 for Window,</li>
+<li>Python 3.7 or newer,</li>
+<li>understanding of unittest framework, and </li>
+<li>understanding of version control.</li>

 ## Typographical Conventions